rjregenold/inventory-tracker/README.md

 The application will be running at http://localhost:4200

 #### Additional details
-When coding it may be easier to run the API and client separately.
+When coding it may be easier to run the API, client, or stream consumer separately.
 You can start them independently with the following commands:
 ```
 npm run start:api
 npm run start:client
+npm run start:consumer
 ```

 Once both servers are running, you can access:
 - The API at: http://localhost:3100
 - The client application at: http://localhost:4200
+- The Kafka UI at: http://localhost:8082

 ### Schema
 Here is the schema we will use for this exercise.